 Harley Davidson ES805-41100

-To attain operational excellence, IST fosters employee development by diversifying employee’s capabilities, enhancing skill sets and creating a climate for action.
-Cross-trained employees understand all aspects of the heat treat process, and our customer’s needs.
-Certified employees are capable of receiving, heat treating, inspecting and shipping.
+To attain operational excellence, IST fosters employee development by diversifying each employee’s capabilities, enhancing skill sets and creating a climate for action.
+Certified/cross-trained employees understand all aspects of the heat treat process, and our customer’s needs.
+Certified/cross-trained employees are capable of receiving, heat treating, inspecting and shipping.

 Technology and Knowledge Management